aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000004/content.md

 **Code debt**: You can see it.
 You can grep for it.
 It's in version control.
 It has tests (hopefully).
 One person can understand it.

 **Data debt**: It's invisible until it's not.
 It's distributed across systems.
 It has no tests.
 It requires domain expertise to identify.
 It affects every model and decision built on top of it.

+The Four Horsemen from Chapter 2 have different price tags.
+The Structural Lie (parsing failures) costs you hours.
+The Type Trap costs you weeks.
+The Semantic Sinkhole costs you months.
+And the Schema Mirage?
+That's the one that costs you quarters—by the time you realize you've been throwing away data, you've been doing it for a long time.

 The compound interest on data debt: